pasytchangwa/Awesome_books/README.md

 ## Steps to clone the repository to your local repo using VS Code

 - In the Clone this repository dialog, select the Clone in VS Code button.
+You can use the link below to clone to your local repo:

+git@github.com:pasytchangwa/Awesome_books.git

 - If you have not already installed the Atlassian for VS Code extension, you will be prompted to install it.
 - Select Install > select the Reload Window and Open button in the info dialog.